 Some patients might have certain types of skeletal problems that would make it difficult to get good results from.
 The good news is by far the vast majority of patients that come in end up being good candidates.

-So the clinical consultation comes first.
+So the clinical consultation comes first, which can be easily booked online.
 The doctor gets to better understand the patient’s objectives, what they want to achieve.
 They get a better understanding of when the patient wants to have it done by.

 In that consultation, the team will begin to put together orthodontic records–take some pictures of the teeth, and the smile, and understand how the teeth fit together.